-Instagram is reportedly conducting internal-testing of Instagram Direct Messaging for desktop apps and web browsers, possibly as a preparatory measure for the upcoming integration of the Messenger, WhatsApp, and Instagram Direct so as to expand encryption and allow cross-app chat.
+Instagram is reportedly conducting internal testing of Instagram Direct Messaging for desktop apps and web browsers, possibly as a preparatory measure for the upcoming integration of Messenger, WhatsApp, and Instagram Direct so as to expand encryption and allow cross-app chat.

-Jane Manchun Wong (@wongmjane) is to be thanked for her discovery of Instagram internally ‘dogfooding’ (being used and tested extensively by employees to identify bugs and bring in other necessary changes) the upcoming feature.
-Wong was able to access the feature from both a desktop computer as well as a mobile web browser.
+Jane Manchun Wong (@wongmjane) is to be thanked for her discovery of Instagram’s internally ‘dogfooding’ (being used and tested extensively by employees to identify bugs and bring in other necessary changes) the upcoming feature.
+Wong could access the feature from both a desktop computer and a mobile web browser.

-She revealed that the web version Direct can be availed from a Direct arrow icon in the top right of the screen, which from the looks of it will make use of an URL structure of ‘Instagram.com/direct/….’
-The photo upload feature is not there on the web version as of yet.
+She revealed that the web version Direct can be availed from a Direct arrow icon in the top right of the screen, which will make use of an URL structure of ‘Instagram.com/direct/….’
+The photo upload feature is not on the web version yet.

 Instagram declined to respond to requests for comment before press time, which would mean that the feature is still in the internal development stage.